 In the VA disability benefits program, a Decision Review Officer (DRO) decision review is a process by which a claimant can ask the Regional Office to review a decision made by the Veterans Benefits Administration (VBA).

-A DRO is a VBA employee who is not involved in the initial board decision-making process and has been designated to review the decision.
-A Decision Review Officer Review ensures that the veterans’ disability claim was decided correctly and that all relevant evidence was considered.
+A DRO is a VBA employee not involved in the initial board decision-making process and has been designated to review the decision.
+A Decision Review Officer Review ensures that the veterans’ disability claim was decided correctly and all relevant evidence was considered.

-If the disabled veteran is not satisfied with the outcome of a Decision Review Officer Review, they may appeal to the Board of Veterans’ Appeals.
+If the disabled veteran is not satisfied with the outcome of a Decision Review Officer Review, they may appeal to the Board of VA Disability Appeals.

 De Novo Review